Mission San Luis

 Hear the ring of the blacksmith's hammer, smell traditional foods being cooked over an open fire, and walk the plaza where the Apalachees played their traditional ball games.
 Experience the largest historic-period Indian building found in the Southeast and greet the friar at the church.
 Learn about a soldier's life at the fort, and explore 300-year-old artifacts excavated onsite.
 Or just enjoy the beautiful outdoor setting with a picnic lunch or nature walk.

-Come escape to another time, and share the spirit of Mission San Luis with friends and family!
+Come and share the spirit of Mission San Luis with friends and family!

 From 1656 to 1704, San Luis served as the principal village of the Apalachees and was the Spaniards' westernmost military, religious, and administrative capital.
 Mission San Luis was one of over 100 mission settlements established in Spanish Florida between the 1560s and 1690s.
 It was home to more than 1,400 residents, including a powerful Apalachee chief and the Spanish deputy governor.